MealsMadeEasy/Backend/README.md

  - Launch the application by typing `java -jar mealsmadeeasy-1.0.jar`.
  - The server will start on port 80 and will fulfill any requests sent to the host.
  - To stop the server, press `ctrl + C` on Windows or `control + C` on MacOS.

+ ### Common Issues
+  - When running the server, if you receive an error stating "Address already in use," then there is another application running on port 80.
+Stop all other applications that may be using that port, including instances of the server that may be running in the background.
+Rebooting the computer should stop any such applications.
+Once there are no applications running on the port, you can restart the server.
+  - If the server returns 500 errors for requests that lookup meals, verify that the Edamam API key and appId are correctly specified in environment variables.
+  - If the server displays a warning about missing Firebase credentials, verify that the Firebase API keys have been correctly specified in environment variables.
+Additionally, ensure that the keys are valid and have not been revoked on the Firebase Dashboard.